COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

     .getOrCreate()
 ```

-But we can also specify the number of cores in spark-submit using
+But we can also specify the number of worker threads in spark-submit using

 ```sh
 spark-submit --driver-memory 5g --executor-memory 5g --master local[10] ./Code/LogMiningBig.py